Ferroin: Fe^{2+} direct UV-visible spectrophotometric determination

 In analytical chemistry, the red color specific for the reduced form of ferroin was once used for the direct UV-visible spectrophotometric determination of Fe(2+).
 The maximum absorbance of the Fe(II) o-phenanthroline complex is at 511 nm.
-However, another related N-ligand called ferrozin (3-(2-pyridyl)-5,6-diphenyl-1,2,4-triazine-p,p′-disulfonic acid monosodium salt hydrate) is also used and must not be confused with ferroin.
-Ferrozin was specifically synthesised in the 1970s to obtain a less expensive reagent for automated chemical analysis.
+However, another related N-ligand called ferrozine (3-(2-pyridyl)-5,6-diphenyl-1,2,4-triazine-p,p′-disulfonic acid monosodium salt hydrate) is also used and must not be confused with ferroin.
+Ferrozine was specifically synthesised in the 1970s to obtain a less expensive reagent for automated chemical analysis.
 Ferrozine reacts with Fe(2+) to form a relatively stable magenta-colored complex with a maximum absorbance at 562 nm.
-The ferrozin method allows the determination of Fe(II)/Fe(III) speciation in natural fresh or marine waters at the submicromolar level.
+The ferrozine method allows the determination of Fe(II)/Fe(III) speciation in natural fresh or marine waters at the submicromolar level.

 In 2021, Smith et al. reexamined the formation kinetics and stability of ferroin and ferrozine Fe(II) complexes.
 They have found that while the kinetics of Fe(2+) binding by o-phenanthroline are very fast, the kinetics of Fe(2+) complexation by ferrozine depend on ligand concentration.
 An excess ligand concentration provides a more stable absorbance, while the formation of Fe(II) complexes is pH-independent.